Justin-Shan12345/Medicare-Data-Analytic-Project---SQL-Tableau/README.md

     rndrng_prvdr_type = 'Pediatric Medicine';
 ```
 ## Results and Recommendations
+- **Resource Allocation**: By understanding where KOLs are located and how they influence the healthcare landscape, organizations can more effectively allocate resources, target outreach efforts, and design educational programs.
+- **Market Analysis and Strategy**: The insights derived from this data analysis can help inform market strategies, identify unmet needs, and guide product development and distribution plans.
+- **Improving Patient Outcomes**: By identifying trends in healthcare provider behavior, stakeholders can implement strategies to improve patient outcomes, particularly in underserved or high-need areas.
+- **Policy Development**: Policy makers can use the data to understand healthcare utilization patterns and develop policies that address gaps in care or inequities in service provision.

 ## Limitations
 - Only Medicare Part B (Outpatient Services) non-institutional claims (excluding